 Candidates, review providers, and other individuals invested in the CPA industry try to read the pass rates like a crystal ball.
 That is, they look to these 4-digit percentages to divine the future of their success with the exam.
 However, the numbers never really say as much as we would like them to.
 Still, I find the pass rates fascinating, so I’ll tell you about the most recent pass rates, possible explanations for them, and the historical data.
 Most importantly, I’ll tell you what the CPA Exam pass rates really mean so you don’t get too obsessed with them.

-As you may recall, CPA candidates can only sit for the CPA Exam during the 4 annual testing windows.
-Additionally, the testing windows are open during the first 2 months and the first 10 days of the third month of every quarter.
 Usually, the AICPA gives the CPA Exam scores for a testing window to the state boards and NASBA on several score release dates each quarter.
 But the AICPA only publishes the pass rates for that testing window in the following quarter.
 Pass rates from 2006 to the present used to accompany the latest pass rates.
 But now, the AICPA’s pass rates web page only features the current year’s pass rates.
-(We will update this chart when the rest of the 2023 CPA Pass Rates are available.)

 Section | First Quarter | Second Quarter | Third Quarter | Fourth Quarter | Cumulative |